openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Non-consented data

 When relying on end-user consent to determine the specific data to be shared the end-user may make a choice to release only a subset of the data requested.
-In this case data that has not had end-user consent for sharing shall be omitted from any corresponding ID Token or Userinfo response.
+In this case data that has not had end-user consent for sharing shall be omitted from any corresponding ID Token or UserInfo response.

 Alternatively, when relying on end-user consent to determine the specific data to be shared the end-user may choose to release none of the data requested.
 In this case standard OpenID Connect authentication error response logic applies, as defined in section 3.1.2.6 of [@!OpenID].